 I hope you can follow my instructions and create your own Chevron Quilt.
 You can finish it off to your own liking.
 Please post a photo of yours in the comments below.
 I would love to see what you create.

 It’s 7:45 and I’m still in bed, but definitely not sleeping or relaxing.
 I’m thinking about the thousand things I still need to do today.
 I need to get up!
 But, I do have a list!
 I love being able to tick off jobs as they are completed and then knowing I am fully prepared for our holiday….
 Hopefully!

 Mostly I am excited!
 Eeeee!
 I have just finished checking Facebook and Snapchat, and have seen photos of my family and their travel shots as they make their way to Poland.
-Matthew, Daniel and Casey are driving from London to Leszno and they crossed from the Uk to France via the Euro tunnel early this morning.
+C1, C2 and G3 are driving from London to Leszno and they crossed from the Uk to France via the Euro tunnel early this morning.
 And they are now in Germany!

 Looking very excited!
-Casey and her Dad Matthew 🙂
+G3 and her Dad C1 🙂

 Visiting ‘The Shard’ in London

 Waiting to board the train at the Euro tunnel.

 A stop for refreshments in Brussels 🙂